-- 2.1 That the Executive recommends the Pesticides Policy and action plan for adoption by the Council, and to note the following: - 2.2 The Pesticides Policy and action plan will be a living document and following adoption, will be amended and updated, to reflect ongoing changes in legislation, industry practices relating to advances in technology and product availability in respect of alternatives to pesticides.
+- 2.1 Having considered the report and Pesticide Policy, the Executive has noted that the Pesticides Policy and Action Plan will be a living document and following adoption, will be amended and updated, to reflect ongoing changes in legislation, industry practices relating to advances in technology and product availability in respect of alternatives to pesticides. - 2.2 The Executive recommend the Pesticides Policy and Action Plan to Council for adoption.